Those of us who work from home often hear how good we have it compared to everyone else.

 Because I started out with a low workload (read: non-existent) and have been working my way up, I admittedly got used to spending my time as I wished, working when it suited me (within deadlines, of course).

-As a result, I haven’t been able to establish a routine (like Carrie has), and as my workload increases it’s been tough to keep my head above the water.
+As a result, I haven’t been able to establish a routine, and as my workload increases it’s been tough to keep my head above the water.

 I’m now putting forth the conscious effort needed to get organized and stay on task.
 We all work in different ways, and the best advice I can give is don’t be afraid to try something new if what you’re currently doing isn’t working.
 It’s all about finding what works best for you!